AG4W/RedesignedCoyote/README.md

 # RedesignedCoyote
-Simple, fire-and-forget Event system.
+Simple, fire-and-forget Enum-driven Event system.

-Events are defined in the ActionEvent-enum, that's all there is to it.
+Events are defined in the GlobalEvent-enum.
-Don't forget to call Initialize().